bitsofcotton/p2/README.md

 it might be non one function recursion C0 function in that range.

 # Tips:
-If we don't have better prediction with p0 nor p1, grit.py handles them by higher prediction order hierarchy on bet amount.
+If we don't have better prediction with p0 nor p1, grit.py handles them by subtracting stable spaces can causes large amount of noise that we can handle with p0.
-If they fails on the hierarchy, it's essential data from prediction itself.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing